open-eid/SiVa/docs/index.md

  * ETSI standard based ASiCE and ASiCS containers
  * ETSI standard based XAdES, CAdES and PAdES signatures

+ In addition SiVa provides JSON API to validate:

+  * ETSI standard based XAdES signatures with datafiles in hashcode form

 Main purpose of this documentation is to give overview what SiVa is, how it is built and provide information for deploying the service and integrating with the service.

 ## SiVa architecture document sections overview